 Valletta Malta Travel Guide

 Numerous scenic coastal paths around Malta and Gozo offer various hiking experiences.
 These paths vary in difficulty from easy strolls to moderate treks involving uneven terrain and some inclines.
 Dingli Cliffs feature dramatic coastal views.
 Majjistral Nature and History Park has well-marked trails combining historical sites with natural beauty.
-Most trails on Malta are generally easy to moderate.
+Most trails on Malta are generally simple to medium.
 Terrain can be rocky, uneven, and sometimes exposed to the sun.
 Good footwear and plenty of water are needed.

 For any water activity, always check weather conditions and sea currents.
 Book with reputable, certified operators for safety.
 Parasailing and Jet Skiing are available at some larger sandy beaches during summer.
 Wildlife viewing is not applicable within Valletta itself.
 Birdwatching is possible during migratory seasons (spring and autumn).